calcmogul/controls-engineering-in-frc/README.md

 #### State-space model examples

-* Add examples of u_error state-space models to frccontrol and reference them in the book.
+* Add examples of input error state-space models to frccontrol and reference them in the book.
 Also do C++ examples.

 #### Nonlinear control